 Its global reach is expanding.
-In January 2018, Slovakia became the most recent country to join ETIM International.
-This means there are 18 member countries – including the UK – in Europe and as far afield as the USA and Canada, who are all benefiting from streamlining their technical data.
+In January 2019, Portugal and Slovenia became the most recent countries to join ETIM International, bringing the total to 20 member countries.
+You’ll find the full list of member countries further down this page.
+ETIM’s reach extends beyond Europe to include the USA and Canada, who are all benefiting from streamlining their technical data.

 It is estimated that over 7 million products are now classified using the ETIM standard, but how did it all start?

 In 1991 electrical contractors in the Netherlands came up with the idea for ETIM.
 These visionary installers were finding it difficult to source and compare products and had the idea that a common data model for technical product data would make life much easier – and they were right.

 Since 1991, the ETIM classification has developed to become a truly international standard adopted right across the globe.